MARCH 2026 · 10 MIN READ

 Your AI fraud detection model is an attack surface.
 Here is how adversaries exploit it.

-Banks across East Africa are deploying machine learning models for fraud detection.
-Major banks in Rwanda, Kenya, and Uganda have invested in AI-powered transaction monitoring.
+Banks across Africa are deploying machine learning models for fraud detection.
+Major banks in Rwanda, Kenya, Nigeria, and South Africa have invested in AI-powered transaction monitoring.
 Fintechs are building ML into their core product from day one.
 Regulators are encouraging it.
 Vendors are selling it.

 None of this is wrong.
 ML-based fraud detection catches patterns that rule-based systems miss.
 It scales.
 It adapts.
-For a region processing billions in mobile money transactions annually, it is a necessary evolution.
+For a region whose payment volumes increasingly run through mobile money rails, it is a necessary evolution.

 But here is what is not being discussed in most boardrooms: the AI model itself is an attack surface.
 And the security teams responsible for protecting these institutions are, in most cases, not equipped to defend it.